Few incumbents face primary challenges on S. Carolina ballot

 In the 7th District, three Democrats are running to face incumbent Republican U.S. Rep Tom Rice, who is seeking a fifth term in the district anchored by Florence and Myrtle Beach.

-State Rep. Robert Williams is hedging his bets, also running unopposed for his state House seat he has held since 2007.
+State Rep. Robert Williams is hedging his bets, also running unopposed for the state House seat he has held since 2007.

 Melissa Watson touts herself as a single mother and teacher who promises to work for economic development, education and infrastructure.